Nonexistence of generalized bent functions and the quadratic norm form equations: Results on the nonexistence for relatively small

+\rk{ \enmt{ \item The first author and Li \cite{lv2017negbf} suggest that one should investigate the relations between the primes $\fP_k$ lying over $2$ in the class group $Cl(E)$, where $E$ is the decomposition field of $2$ in $\QQ(\zeta_p)$.
+Unfortunately, here we cannot make a similar theoretical analysis as in \cite{lv2017negbf}.
+This is because under the assumption \eqref{eq_as_nontrivial}, $(p-1)/\ord_p(2)$, the degree of $E$ over $\QQ$ (i.e., the number of $\fP_k$), is at least $8$.
+Hence it becomes difficult to deal with the relations between $\fP_k$ in $Cl(E)$.
+This is why we consider a computational approach.

-It should be noted that the implementation in this section can also deal with any $N$ not only with $N=p^e$.
-This allows us to obtain more new computational nonexistence results, which belongs to the future work.
+\item Note that the implementation in this section can deal with any integer $N$, not limited to the case where $N=p^e$.
+This allows us to obtain more computational results on the nonexistence of GBFs in the future. }}